 The safety standards you might expect of transport and tour operators, including adventure activities, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment is not available, you should use another provider.

 Unexploded ordnance, including cluster munitions, and landmines are numerous throughout Lebanon with the highest concentration in the south of the country, especially south of the Litani River.
 Minefields are not always clearly marked and those that are can shift away from signage.
-You should inform children of the risk, seek advice from local residents, stay on paved roads and avoid walking or driving cross-country.
+You should seek advice from local residents, stay on paved roads and avoid walking or driving cross-country.